Mohammad-Spandan/Agriculture/README.md

 - **Time Period**: Historical agricultural data (1972-2022)
 - **Geographic Scope**: All 64 districts of Bangladesh
 - **Categories**: 12+ agricultural subsectors and domains

-## 💡 Contributing

-We welcome contributions!
-Feel free to:
-- Enhance datasets
-- Improve documentation
-- Share agricultural insights
-- Suggest new data sources

-## 📧 Contact & Support

-For questions or suggestions regarding this agricultural database, please open an issue or reach out.

----

-**🌏 Empowering Agriculture Through Data** 🌾